nickolasclarke/cv/README.md

   - **Data & Analytics Engineer**: Development of Weavegrid's internal data pipeline and analytics tooling, including the development of the data warehouse, ETL pipeline, and data visualization tools.
 Building out analytics and machine-learning forecasting for our go-to-market tools.
 Used to evaluate performance of our utility clients' electric vehicle charging programs for tens of thousands of connected EV and EVSE chargers, impacting hundreds of GWh of electricity daily.

-  - **Software Engineer**: Founding member of a greenfield team develop the [Weavegrid for Utilities](https://www.weavegrid.com/utilities) platform, a cloud-based software platform for WeavGrid's utility clients to manage and optimize residential and commercial electric vehicle fleet charging programs.
+  - **Software Engineer**: Founding member of a greenfield team to develop the [Weavegrid for Utilities](https://www.weavegrid.com/utilities) platform, a cloud-based software platform for WeavGrid's utility clients to manage and optimize residential and commercial electric vehicle fleet charging programs.
 This includes developing the data pipeline, REST/GraphQL API, and React front-end interfaces for the platform, as well as automated reporting for utility clients.

 - **[PingThings](http://pingthings.io/)** Remote: Oct 2020 - Oct 2021